 There a few ways to provide proof of immunization:

-- Download the Immunization Record Form and have your health care provider complete and stamp it, then submit it to the Medical Record Unit.
+1. Download the Immunization Record Form and have your health care provider complete and stamp it, then submit it to the Medical Record Unit.

-- Request a copy of your immunization records be sent from your undergraduate institution to the Medical Records Unit at Baruch College.
+2. Request a copy of your immunization records be sent from your undergraduate institution to the Medical Records Unit at Baruch College.

-Residency (Not required for enrollment)
+Proof of NY State Residency (not required for enrollment)

 International Student Visa